alphagov/govuk-design-system/src/components/language-navigation/index.md

 ### If you only offer specific pages in another language

-You could place the language navigation at the top of a page, after the `h1` element, in a location that makes sense within the page heading structure.
+You could place the language navigation at the top of a page, after the `h1` element.
+Make sure its location makes sense within the page heading structure.

 This helps users find their preferred language as quickly as possible.